Why Haiti School Project

 You should know these facts about the Haiti School Project (HSP):

-- HSP has a successful track record, completing construction of a school, a library, and a latrine system for a rural farming village over the past four years.
+- HSP has a successful track record, completing construction of a 3 schools, a library, toilets, and assisted other nonprofits with their projects over the last six years.
 We have the proven experience, presence, and relationships on the ground in Haiti.

 - We hire local tradespeople and workers on all projects to keep resources in the communities and foster economic development.